goldarte/alc294_soundfix/README.md

 # alc294_soundfix

-Sound fix service for ALC294 on Ubuntu 22.04, tested on Asus Vivobook K6500Z.
+Sound fix service for ALC294 on Ubuntu 22.04, tested on **Asus Vivobook K6500Z**.

 Service will autostart after boot and write register data for audiocard.